Complete Guide to Camping in Yosemite National Park

 Valley Campgrounds: Upper Pines offers year-round access and proximity to valley attractions but has limited privacy between sites.
 Lower Pines provides Half Dome views and river access with a central location.
 North Pines excels for river access and slightly quieter valley location.
 Camp 4 serves climbers, solo travelers, and those wanting a social atmosphere at an affordable per-person rate.

 Outside Valley Options: Wawona provides year-round access and proximity to Mariposa Grove in a quieter setting than the valley.
 Bridalveil Creek offers cooler temperatures and access to Glacier Point.
-High-country sites like White Wolf provide quieter experiences with access to less-traveled trails.
+High-country sites like White Wolf provide quieter options with access to less-traveled trails.

 High Country Access: Tioga Road campgrounds provide access to alpine lakes and meadows with cooler summer temperatures, though they require self-sufficiency and close early due to snow.
+Tuolumne Meadows, now back open after its 2024-2025 rehabilitation, is the anchor of high-country camping in the park.

 Photo by Benny Marty